mmoldavan/fantastic_m3_final/fantastic_m3_readme.txt

 I've tried to set the NPC position to be further from the player; however, AJ will still jump onto other characters.
 2) AJ doesn't always face the player properly.
+3) the secret animation can take at least 15 seconds to trigger.

 ================================================================================
 Individual Requirement: Hannah Glazebrook